Lingo56/TIFF-Compare/README.md

-# TIFF Loader
+# TIFF Compare

-An app that loads and displays a TIFF image uncompressed
+An app that loads and displays an unmodified TIFF image and the image with various adjustments

 ## Project Setup